oyewalekehinde/unit_converter/README.md

 # unit_converter

+A Flutter Unit_converter

-This is an application using Flutter to convert basic unit like temperature, mass, lenght, time etc
+This is an application to convert basic unit like temperature, mass, lenght, time etc

+This application can be use offline,

 ScreenShot
 <img src = "assets/Screenshot_1.png">